Policy Number: 94

 - Gifts received in the preceding twelve months that exceed $250 in value, or multiple gifts from a single entity that in the aggregate exceed $250 in value, other than gifts from a covered family member, and the value and source of the gifts.

 - Reimbursed or sponsored travel in the preceding twelve months (see exclusions noted below).
-The disclosure of this travel must include the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.
+The disclosure of this travel must include the purpose of the trip, the identity of the sponsor/organizer, the destination, the duration, and the value of the travel, if the aggregated value of all payments from the sponsor/organizer (such as salary, consulting fees, honoraria, paid authorship and travel) exceeds $5,000.

 In addition to the exceptions noted above, the term significant financial interests does not include: